Financial accounting: Cash flow statement

+Income statement

 The statement of profit or income statement represents the changes in value of a company's accounts over a set period (most commonly one fiscal year), and may compare the changes to changes in the same accounts over the previous period.
 All changes are summarized on the "bottom line" as net income, often reported as "net loss" when income is less than zero.

 The net profit or loss is determined by: